 A native of south Florida, Dannel Espinoza is the adjunct professor of saxophone at Florida Atlantic University in Boca Raton, as well as actively pursuing a career as a freelance saxophonist and maintaining a private studio.
 Dr. Espinoza maintains a busy chamber and solo performing schedule.
 He completed his Doctor of Musical Arts in saxophone performance and literature with a minor in conducting at the Eastman School of Music in Rochester, NY; where he was also awarded the prestigious Performer’s Certificate.
 His Bachelors and Masters degrees were earned at Northern Arizona University, and Florida State University, respectively.
 His primary teachers include Jonathan Bergeron, Patrick Meighan and Chien-Kwan Lin.
 From 2011-2013 Dannel served on the faculty of Roberts Wesleyan College in Rochester, NY, and served as teaching assistant at both Florida State University and the Eastman School of Music.

-Matthew Amedio (alto saxophone) is the newly appointed assistant professor of saxophone at the Greatbatch School of Music, Houghton College and instructor of instrumental music at Houghton Academy.
-In May of 2016, Matt graduated from the Eastman School of Music with his master's degree in saxophone performance and literature, under the tutelage of Professor Chien-Kwan Lin.
-While working towards his master's degree, he served as a graduate teaching assistant at Eastman coaching saxophone quartets, teaching lessons to non-majors, as well as teaching the saxophone methods course to music education majors.
+Matthew Amedio (alto saxophone) is the assistant professor of saxophone and clarinet at Houghton College’s Greatbatch School of Music, adjunct professor of saxophone and clarinet at Alfred University, and the instructor of saxophone at the Roberts Wesleyan Community Music School.
+In May of 2016, Matt graduated from the Eastman School of Music with his master’s degree in saxophone performance and literature under the tutelage of Professor Chien-Kwan Lin.
+While working towards his master’s degree, he served as a graduate teaching assistant at Eastman coaching saxophone quartets, teaching lessons to non-majors, as well as teaching the saxophone methods course to music education majors.
 He previously attended Northwestern University for one year studying under Dr. Timothy McAllister.
 While at Northwestern, Matt was the principal saxophonist of the prestigious Northwestern University Wind Ensemble and soprano saxophonist of the Northwestern University Saxophone Ensemble.
 Prior to attending Northwestern, Matt earned a dual bachelor’s degree at the Eastman School of Music in saxophone performance (under Professor Chien-Kwan Lin) and music education (under Professor Richard Grunow).
-During his undergraduate at Eastman, Matt performed with the Eastman Wind Ensemble and Eastman Symphony Orchestra as principal saxophonist, and was a founding member of the Eastman Saxophone Project (ESP), the first conductorless saxophone ensemble in the United States to perform completely from memory.
+During his undergraduate at Eastman, Matt performed with the Eastman Wind Ensemble and Eastman Symphony Orchestra as principal saxophonist, and was a founding member of the Eastman Saxophone Project (ESP), the first conductor-less saxophone ensemble in the United States to perform completely from memory.
 Matt also earned the John Celentano Award for chamber music excellence as well as a Performer’s Certificate at Eastman, the highest distinctions awarded at the conservatory.
 Matt has performed throughout the United States, as well as in China, Canada, France, Germany, Salzburg, and the Czech Republic, in venues ranging from the stage of the Eastman theatre in Rochester, NY, to the Rudolphium in Prague, Czech Republic.

 As a dedicated chamber musician, Matt currently holds the alto saxophone chair in Project Fusion and the tenor saxophone chair in the East End Saxophone Quartet.
 As a member of Project Fusion, Matt won consecutive top prizes in the Fischoff, Plowman, Music Teachers National Association (MTNA), Coleman, Arriaga, and North American Saxophone Alliance (NASA) competitions.
 In 2015 Project Fusion was selected as a winner of Astral Artists national auditions, and as a result has been very active as both recitalists and clinicians in the Philadelphia area.
-Performing as the tenor saxophonist in the East End Quartet, Matt has won 1st prize in the Music Teachers National Association Competition (MTNA) as well as the Chamber Music Yellow Springs Competition, becoming only the second saxophone quartet to secure this coveted prize in the competition's 30-year history.
-Always striving to enrich community life, East End has performed numerous recitals and outreach concerts throughout the Northeast, and has a debut album set to release in the Fall of 2016.
+Performing as the tenor saxophonist in the East End Quartet, Matt has won 1st prize in the Music Teachers National Association Competition (MTNA) as well as the Chamber Music Yellow Springs Competition, becoming only the second saxophone quartet to secure this coveted prize in the competition’s 30-year history.
+Always striving to enrich community life, East End has performed numerous recitals and outreach concerts throughout the Northeast.

 A proponent of new music, Matt has performed with Eastman’s new music ensemble, OSSIA, and has played on several concert series throughout the greater city of Rochester presented by Sound ExChange, Washington Square Concert Series, and the RESTisNOISE.
-Always looking to expand the repertoire of the saxophone, Matt has premiered works by composers such as David Maslanka, Jonathan Russell, Graham Lynch, Robert Morris, Samuel Adler, Bill Cunliffe, Kyle Quarles, Dave Deason, Chris Castro, and Stratis Minakakis.
+Always looking to expand the repertoire of the saxophone, Matt has commissioned and/or premiered works by composers such as David Maslanka, Mischa Zupko, AJ McCaffrey, Stephen Dankner, Jonathan Russell, Graham Lynch, Robert Morris, Samuel Adler, Bill Cunliffe, Kyle Quarles, Dave Deason, Chris Castro, and Stratis Minakakis.

 Michael Sawzin (tenor saxophone) currently resides in Dayton, Ohio where he is Instructor of Saxophone at Wright State University along side Dr. Shelley Jagow, Professor of Saxophone and Assistant Director of Bands.
 He also assists as a sixth grade Beginning Strings Instructor in the Northmont City School District.